FMInference/FlexiGen/README.md

 ```

 ### Scaling to Distributed GPUs
-If you have more GPUs, FlexGen can combine offloading with pipeline parallelism to allow scaling.
+If you have multiple machines with GPUs, FlexGen can combine offloading with pipeline parallelism to allow scaling.
 For example, if you have 2 GPUs but the aggregated GPU memory is less than the model size, you still need offloading.
 FlexGen allow you to do pipeline parallelism with these 2 GPUs to accelerate the generation.
+But to have scaled performance, you should have GPUs on distributed machines.
 See examples [here](https://github.com/FMInference/FlexGen/tree/main/benchmark/flexgen#distributed-gpus).

 ### API Example